KrisRz/Kanban-app-React-19-/README.md

 - **Progressive Enhancement**: Works even with JavaScript disabled
 - **Database Abstraction**: Using Drizzle ORM for type-safe database operations

+## About
+A modern Kanban task management application built with Next.js 15, React 19, and Tailwind CSS.
+Features drag-and-drop task management, user assignment, status tracking, and responsive design with dark mode support.
+Uses PostgreSQL database with Drizzle ORM and includes Docker configuration for easy deployment to Render.

 ---

 Designed and developed by Krzysztof Rzepka